lexemlang/angmar/ROADMAP.md

 - Check what is public of the library.
 - Check whether the hidden properties are serializable with a test.
 - Protect the indexer to access hidden properties.

+## Temporal memory model

+- No differential.
+- Incremental copy of the memory copying the map reference.
+  - If there's a writing access, shallow-copies the map and clones the cell and object inside.
+  - If the cell is modified but the object not, only clones the cell.
+For example during a reference change.

+- Functions must be primitives.